Mean-field Variational Inference via Wasserstein Gradient Flow: Theoretical Results

-In practice, in order to choose a $q_\theta^{(0)}$ satisfying the initial condition, we can add a initialization step before applying our particle approximation of MF-WGF.
-For example, in clustering problems, we may apply the EM algorithm or the $K$-means method to derive pilot estimates of all parameters; then, we may add independent noises with constant order variance to the previous estimates to generate i.i.d.~particles inducing an initialization $q_\theta^{(0)}$ in Algorithm \ref{algo: MFWGF_particle}.
+Our result requires an informative initialization which exists as long as $\kappa > 2$.
+This lack of global convergence is due to the following two reasons: (1) the strong convexity~\eqref{assump: strong_convexity} is only required to hold in a neighborhood of $\delta_{\theta^\ast}$; (2) MF-WGF is an EM-type algorithm---it is known that, even in the Euclidean case, the EM algorithm converges to the true parameter with high probability when the initialization is good enough, but may converge to bad local optima with an uninformative initialization~\cite{balakrishnan2017statistical}.
+In practice, in order to choose a $q_\theta^{(0)}$ to satisfy the initial condition, we can run a simple and fast algorithm to get a consistent estimator of the parameter in order to construct a good initialization before applying MF-WGF.
+For example, in clustering problems, we may apply the EM algorithm or the K-means method to derive pilot estimates of all parameters; then, we may add independent noises with constant order variance to the previous estimates to generate i.i.d. particles inducing an initialization $q_\theta^{(0)}$.

 Our proof of the theorem is based on an induction argument, by repeatedly applying Theorem~\ref{thm: implicit_WGF_conv} to analyze the evolution of one-step discretized WGF~\eqref{eqn: JKO_update_qtheta} for minimizing the energy functional $V(q_\theta\,|\,q_\theta^{(k)})$ whose form changes over the iteration count $k$.
 When sample size $n$ is sufficiently large, the prior tend to have diminishing impact on the algorithm.
 If $\lambda \gg \gamma$ is also satisfied, then the derived algorithmic contraction rate is roughly of order $\m O(\gamma/\lambda)$.
 Interestingly, $\gamma$ reflects the amount of missing data information (by viewing latent variables as missing data), since recall that $\gamma$ is defined as the operator norm of the missing data Fisher information $I_S(\theta^\ast)$; while $\lambda$ corresponds to the complete data information, since it provides a lower bound to the complete data Fisher information $I_C(\theta^\ast)$ as the Hessian matrix of potential $U(\,\cdot\,;\,\delta_{\theta^\ast})$ at the point mass measure at $\theta^\ast$.
 In comparison, the algorithmic contraction rate of the classical EM algorithm has a local contraction rate bounded by the largest eigenvalue of $\big[I_C(\theta^\ast)\big]^{-1}I_S(\theta^\ast)$~\cite{dempster1977maximum}; and is consistent with the derived contraction rate of our MF-WGF algorithm viewed as a distributional extension of the EM.